-With that in mind, we have the Student Support Center, and we are located directly behind the School Store on the second floor of the new building.
-Within the SSC, we have Communities in Schools (CIS) which provides Certified School Counselors, Licensed Therapists and other support staff.
-We work closely with all school administrators, parents and staff to provide a setting where students may come if they are struggling in any area of their lives, that is keeping them from being successful in the classroom or life in general.
-If students choose to spend time in the LSC, with approval, their teachers will visit them and provide one on one assistance.
-They will also have easy access to our counselors/therapists, if they so choose.
+With this in mind, our services are located directly behind the School Store on the second floor of the Academic Building.
+In the Lamar Student Service Center, we have Communities in Schools (CIS) which provides Certified School Counselors, Licensed Therapists and other support staff ready to help.
+We work closely with all school administrators, parents and staff to provide a support system for the student and ensure that the student succeeds in school and in life.

-We provide the following through the SSC:
+We provide the following through the Lamar Student Service Center:

-- Tutors

-- Mentors
+- Mentorship

 - Group counseling

 - Uniform assistance

 - Access to social service agencies

 - Walk-in counseling

 - Crisis support

-- LSC (Lamar Success Center) A classroom with a teacher where a student that may need to slowly transition back to their schedule, due to medical or personal reasons.
-A referral may be made by a staff member, parent or student.
-Approval must be made through Ms. Tello (SSC Coordinator/Asst.
-Principal or Mr. Jackson, Dean of Students).
+- LSC (Lamar Success Center) A classroom with an instructional support staff, for students who need that important structure and support for their educational success.
+A referral can be made by an Assistant Principal or Academic Dean.
+Approval must be made through Mr. Rivera, Lamar Student Center Coordinator, or Mr. Jackson, Dean of Students).

-- The Bridge A classroom with a teacher for students that have violated the Student Code of Conduct and have been found in possession of drugs or drug paraphernalia.
+- The Bridge A classroom with a teacher for students who have violated the Student Code of Conduct and have been found in possession of drugs or drug paraphernalia.
 Time required: 45 successful days.
 Approval must be made through Mr. Jackson.